mvolkmann/blog/src/swift/widgets.md

 ## Static Widgets

-Static widgets cannot be configured by the user.
+Static widgets cannot be configured by the user and have a somewhat simpler implementation.

 ```swift